Non-JUPAS (Year 1 Admissions)

 The online application fee is HK$450 for 2024 entry.
 The application fee, once paid, is not refundable irrespective of whether the application is successful or otherwise.

 Applicants can pay the application fee via online payment by either VISA or MASTERCARD through our Online Application System at the time of application submission.
 Failure to pay the application fee will result in delay in processing of the application.

 Applicants are required to submit at least one recommendation via online system or by post.
 You should invite an appropriate person who is familiar with your academic background to be your referee.

 You should upload the supporting documents using the online application system functions.

 After submitting the application, you can submit additional supporting documents (e.g. forthcoming examination result slips or any other necessary documents) using the upload functions OR by post to our office.

 After you have submitted the application you may be invited to attend interviews.
 However, only shortlisted candidates will be invited to attend interviews and also not all departments will arrange interviews.
-If you are shortlisted, you will be notified of the interview arrangement by phone, email or mail.
+If you are shortlisted, you will be notified of the interview arrangement by phone or email.

-Successful applicants will receive notification from the Office of Admissions and Financial Aid from November 2017 to August 2018.
+Programmes usually review applications on a rolling basis.
+Successful applicants will receive email notification from the Office of Admissions and Financial Aid from November 2023 to August 2024.